 Depending on how many people see your tweets, your engagement percentage may be very low, but it's very useful to see the amounts and types of engagements on a given tweet.
 Having this information readily available, and accessible from anywhere, allows you to tweak your Twitter strategy on the fly based on real-time metrics, so you can focus on what works best for you to drive engagement with your account.

 SimplyCast 360 can be a valuable tool when planning social media campaigns.
 You can schedule messages to post automatically, ensuring that you receive the maximum number of both impressions and engagements.
-With the suite of additional Twitter tools, account maintenance is a snap.
-Twitter is just one of over 15 marketing automation channels that are available on the platform, allowing for a wide variety of both digital and physical communications.
 Please sign up for a 14-day free trial so you can experience the amazing effect that timed and targeted communication can have on your Twitter presence.